 - Private rooms where you can bond with your baby

-At TriStar Health hospitals, you can trust us to be there when your baby needs it the most.
-Here, your baby will receive continuous care from highly experienced neonatal specialists, including:
+At TriStar Health hospitals, your baby will receive continuous care when they need it most from highly experienced neonatal specialists, including:

 - Board-certified neonatologists